connorwillchris/Degeneracy/README.md

 ## What this mod does

-Gives you a ton more suits.
+Gives you a ton more ranks as of now
+Adds one sticker

+This content is based off of a game called dungeons and degenerate gamblers

 ## Contributors